 About Metformin DR

 Metformin DR uses an enteric-coating technology to accomplish once-daily, targeted delivery to the region of the gut where the density of L cells is high.
 Delaying release of metformin to the distal intestine reduces bioavailability while still achieving efficacy.
-Metformin DR once-daily administration in patients with type 2 diabetes resulted in comparable glucose lowering to Metformin XR with a 40% lower dose and substantially lower systemic exposure.
-This reduction in systemic exposure may allow for metformin use in type 2 diabetes patients with moderate to severe renal impairment, a population that is presently contraindicated for metformin use.
-Because metformin is not “wasted” to the circulation, lower doses can be used and bypassing the upper GI should lead to improved tolerability, without the need for dose titration upon initiation of therapy.
+Two Phase 2 studies have shown that Metformin DR once-daily administration in patients with type 2 diabetes resulted in clinically meaningful glucose lowering compared with currently available metformin formulations but with substantially lower systemic exposure.
+This reduction in systemic exposure may allow for metformin use in type 2 diabetes patients with renal impairment, not all of whom can use existing metformin products.
+The potential to bypass the upper GI should lead to improved tolerability, without the need for dose titration upon initiation of therapy.